wintercms/docs/themes-development.md

 <a name="preview-image"></a>
 ## Theme preview image

-The theme preview image is used in the back-end theme selector.
+The theme preview image is used in the backend theme selector.
 The image file **theme-preview.png** should be placed to the theme's **assets/images** directory:

 ```
 📂 themes